lsampaioweb/home-edge-esxi/README.md

 # home-edge-esxi
-Repository with the settings used on my ESXi 8 on the Home environment
+Repository with the settings used on my ESXi 8 on the Home environment.